Moesif/moesif-nodejs/README.md

 ### updateUser method

-A method is attached to the Moesif middleware object to update the users profile or metadata.
+A method is attached to the Moesif middleware object to update the user's profile or metadata.

 ```javascript